Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 It's Zycam, and this is oral mint spray.

-And you spray it in your mouth four times, three times four times every three hours, for the moment you think you're getting a cold, and magic happens.
+And you spray it in your mouth four times, four times every three hours, from the moment you think you're getting a cold, and magic happens.

 I have yet to get an email from somebody who told me it didn't work, except if they used it too long after the cold hit.

-You use it the minute you think you're gonna stuffy nose, watery eyes, whatever the sim sore throat, guarantee you.
+You use it the minute you think you're getting a stuffy nose, watery eyes, whatever the sore throat.

-Use it properly, it'll reduce the symptoms of your cold and the severity uh tremendously.
+It'll reduce the symptoms of your cold and the severity tremendously.

 Hello, sir.

-I just want to say that uh this thing of health care from our president is smoke and mirrors.
+I just want to say that this thing of health care from our president is smoking mirrors.

 He does not give a damn about you or me.